karkman/MMB-114_Genomics/Exercises/05-Genome-annotation.md

 ## Annotating the genome using Bakta

 First we will annotate our genome using a program called [Bakta](https://github.com/oschwengers/bakta).
-Among other things, Bakta uses a program called PRODIGAL to find genes and then annotates them using several tools.s
+Among other things, Bakta uses a program called [Prodigal](https://github.com/hyattpd/Prodigal) to find genes and then annotates them using several tools.

 Let's start by connecting to the interactive partition.
 Now we will need a little bit more memory than what we get as default, so we need to specify that (and let's also ask for some more CPUs):